Zelenskyy calls liberation of Kherson 'beginning of the end'

 “This is the beginning of the end of the war,” he said.
 “We are step by step coming to all the temporarily occupied territories.”

-But he also grimly noted that the fighting “took the best heroes of our country.”
+But he also grimly noted the fighting “took the best heroes of our country.”

-The end of Russia’s occupation of the city — the only provincial capital seized since Russia’s invasion in February — has sparked days of celebration.
-But with winter approaching, its remaining 80,000 residents are without heat, water and electricity, and short on food and medicine.
+The end of Russia’s occupation of the city — the only provincial capital seized since the February invasion — has sparked days of celebration.
+But as winter approaches, its remaining 80,000 residents are without heat, water and electricity, and short on food and medicine.
 Zelenskyy says the city is laced with booby traps and mines.
 And Ukrainian authorities say there are signs of atrocities emerging, just as in other liberated areas.

-Russian forces “destroyed everything in their path, wrecked the entire electricity network,” Zelenskyy said.

-The Institute for the Study of War said Ukraine has won “an important victory” in recapturing the city and other areas west of the Dnieper River, but the Washington-based think tank noted that “it has by no means liberated the minimum territory essential to its future security and economic survival.”
+The Institute for the Study of War said Ukraine has won “an important victory” in Kherson and other areas west of the Dnieper, but the Washington-based think tank noted that “it has by no means liberated the minimum territory essential to its future security and economic survival.”

-“The Russian armed forces retain significant capability as well as a large number of troops, and Russia has demonstrated their willingness to bear significant losses,” he said.
+“The Russian armed forces retain significant capability as well as a large number of troops, and Russia has demonstrated their willingness to bear significant losses,” he said in The Hague.

 In Ankara, Turkey, CIA Director Bill Burns met with his Russian intelligence counterpart, Sergei Naryshkin, to underscore the consequences if Moscow were to deploy a nuclear weapon in Ukraine, according to a White House National Security Council official.

-While U.S. officials for months have warned of the prospect that Russia could use weapons of mass destruction in Ukraine amid battlefield setbacks, Biden administration officials have repeatedly said nothing has changed in U.S. intelligence assessments to suggest that Putin has imminent plans to deploy nuclear weapons.
+While U.S. officials have warned for months of the prospect that Russia could use weapons of mass destruction in Ukraine amid battlefield setbacks, Biden administration officials have repeatedly said nothing has changed in U.S. intelligence assessments to suggest that Russian President Vladimir Putin has imminent plans to deploy nuclear weapons.

+The U.N.
+General Assembly, meanwhile, passed a resolution calling for establishing a mechanism to assess Russian reparations for damages and injuries in Ukraine.
+The resolution is not binding and Russia’s ambassador said it had no legal validity.

 Zelenskyy’s trip to Kherson was another in a series of unexpected visits to front-line areas at crucial moments of the war.
-This was laden with symbolism and the common touch — clearly aimed at boosting the morale of soldiers and civilians alike.
+It was laden with symbolism and the common touch — aimed at boosting the morale of soldiers and civilians alike.

-In a video, a visibly moved Zelenskyy stood with his hand on his heart and sang the national anthem in Kherson as troops saluted and stood at attention.
-A soldier steadily raised the yellow-and-blue Ukrainian flag.
+In a video, a visibly moved Zelenskyy stood with his hand on his heart and sang the national anthem as troops saluted and stood at attention and a soldier raised the yellow-and-blue Ukrainian flag.

-People with flags draped around their shoulders cheered, cried and shouted in gratitude as Zelenskyy walked by.
+Residents draped with flags on their shoulders cheered, cried and shouted in gratitude as Zelenskyy walked by.

 “It’s amazing.
 We’ve been waiting for him for nine months.
-Thank you,” said resident Danila Yuhrenko.
+Thank you,” said Danila Yuhrenko.

-Serhii Yukhmchuk, 47, said he and his wife spent the occupation mostly at home to avoid interacting with the Russians and protested by refusing to use the Russian ruble as currency.
+Serhii Yukhmchuk, 47, said he and his wife spent the occupation mostly at home to avoid any Russians and protested by refusing to use the ruble as currency.

-Kremlin spokesman Dmitry Peskov refused to comment on Zelenskyy’s visit, saying only that “you know that it is the territory of the Russian Federation.”
+Kremlin spokesman Dmitry Peskov refused to comment on Zelenskyy’s visit, except to say: “You know that it is the territory of the Russian Federation.”
 Russia illegally annexed the Kherson region and three other Ukrainian provinces earlier this year, in addition to annexing the Crimean Peninsula in 2014.

 In his Sunday night address, Zelenskyy said that “investigators have already documented more than 400 Russian war crimes, and the bodies of both civilians and military personnel have been found.”